 Gold Ribbed Hares Ear

-The Gold Ribbed Hares Ear is a classic that still deserves a spot in your fly box.
+The Gold Ribbed Hares Ear is a classic that still deserves a spot in your list.
 This fly stands out due to its eye-catching, golden design, and the fact that it is so versatile.

-Pack a few different sizes into your fly box and you will be able to imitate everything from scuds to stoneflies, mayflies to nymphs.
+Pack a few different sizes and you will be able to imitate everything from scuds to stoneflies, mayflies to nymphs.
 It appeals to trout in all different locations and is one that I’ve come to depend upon.